ezsystems/BehatBundle/doc/extending.md

 }
 ```

-- ## Support for custom limitations
+- ## Support for custom Limitations
-If you want to create Roles with permissions containing custom Limitations you need to implement `LimitationParserInterface` and tag your service with `ezplatform.behat.limitation_parser` tag.
+If you want to create Roles with permissions containing custom Limitations, you need to implement `LimitationParserInterface` and tag your service with the `ezplatform.behat.limitation_parser` tag.
 This will allow you to parse values passed in Gherkin tables into Limitation objects.

 Example service definition:
 ```